lostintangent/node-azure/README.md

 2. You can step between front and back-end code!
 To test this, simply hit `F5`, which will run execution and hit the breakpoint we previously set in our Express route.

 With this setup, we can no effeciently debug front, back or full-stack JavaScript code directly within VS Code.
-Going further, the compound debugger concept isn't limited to just two target processes, and isn't just limited to JavaScript, so if you're working on a micro-service app, that is potentially polyglot, you can use the exact same workflow we did above, once you've installed the neccesary extensions (e.g. Go, Ruby, PHP).
+Going further, the compound debugger concept isn't limited to just two target processes, and also isn't just limited to JavaScript, so if you're working on a micro-service app, that is potentially polyglot, you can use the exact same workflow we did above, once you've installed the neccesary extensions (e.g. Go, Ruby, PHP).

 ## Docker